Meromorphic Hodge moduli spaces for reductive groups in arbitrary characteristic

 Our approach to this moduli problem is from the point of view of stacks, which we believe shortens and streamlines some of the arguments.
 A key step in our proof is to show the compatibility of semistability with change of the group $G$ (\Cref{prop: semistability of low height representatons}), for which we generalize an argument by Balaji-Parameswaran \cite{balaji-paramewaran-tensors}.
 In addition, our treatment clarifies some points in their arguments.

-As a consequence of the Harder-Narasimhan theory in \Cref{main thm}(b), the general machinery developed by Alper-Halpern-Leistner-Heinloth \cite{alper2019existence} yields a powerful semistable reduction theorem, analogous to the one proved by Langer \cite{langer-moduli-lie-algebroids} when the group is $\GL_n$.
+As a consequence of the Harder-Narasimhan theory in \Cref{main thm}(b), the general machinery developed by Alper--Halpern-Leistner--Heinloth \cite{alper2019existence} yields a powerful semistable reduction theorem, analogous to the one proved by Langer \cite{langer-moduli-lie-algebroids} when the group is $\GL_n$.
 We use semistable reduction and the deformation-theoretic results in \S\ref{section: deformation theory} to prove smoothness of the natural morphism $\hodge_{G} \to \mathbb{A}^1_S$ when the relative Cartier divisor has nonempty fibers (\Cref{thm: main theorem smoothness}), generalizing the result for $\GL_n$ proven in \cite{decataldo-herrero-nahpoles}.